dingwenxiao/my_code_sample/README.md

 This is a netbeans project.
 All source code is in src folder, all junit tests are in test folder.
 The unit test coverage is greater than 90%.
 The main class is defined in Command.java

 Packages:
-dingwen - Command includes all interface interaction with users. dingwen.cache - Operations on shapes stored in memory. dingwen.shapes - shape factory, interface etc. dingwen.shapes.imp - implementation of shape interface such as donut, circle etc. dingwen.utils - all common constants and helper class.
+dingwen - Command includes all interface interaction with users.<br />
+dingwen.cache - Operations on shapes stored in memory.<br />
+dingwen.shapes - shape factory, interface etc.<br />
+dingwen.shapes.imp - implementation of shape interface such as donut, circle etc.<br />
+dingwen.utils - all common constants and helper class.<br />

 if not specify the input file name, the program will look for “input_sample.txt”. input_sample.txt includes input samples.